Reflux in infants: How to help my baby sleep

 FAQs:

-Babies should always sleep on their back even if they are suffering reflux.
-Sleeping in this position will not increase the risk of choking since the gag reflex will force baby to cough or swallow any fluid.
+Newborns and babies under one should always be put to sleep on their back even if they are suffering reflux.
+Sleeping in this position will not increase the risk of choking since the gag reflex will force the baby to cough or swallow any fluid.

 Babies with reflux prefer to be held upright and are likely to be fussy both day and night, however since experiencing acid reflux is uncomfortable it is possible that your baby may struggle to sleep at night.